Jeeppler/qubes-cheatsheet/qubes-cheatsheet.md

 `qvm-firewall -l -n fedora-23` - *displays the firewall settings for the personal-vm with port numbers*

 #### qvm-ls
-\- *list VMs and various information about their state*
+\- *Lists VMs and various information about their state*

 usage: `qvm-ls [options] <vm-name>`